openedx/docs.openedx.org/source/educators/references/course_development/course_units.rst

 You add content to units with :ref:`course components<Developing Course Components>`.

-.. _What is a Unit?
+.. _What is a Unit:

 ****************************
 What is a Unit?